5 Spices You Should Eat To Protect Your Gut *and* Help You Poop

 "I love spicy food for the taste, but I also love its effects for the GI tract," agrees gastroentologist Niket Sonpal, MD.
 "One of the biggest misconceptions of spicy food is it gives people reflux or ulcers.
 Just because it burns a little bit on the way in doesn’t mean it causes any other burning."

 Not only that, but I learned that certain spices go the extra mile when it comes to better gut health and um, healthy and reasonable BMs.
-Read on to find which spices will Do The Most for you.
+Read on to find which spices will make you poop (in a good way).

 1. Cayenne pepper